Your AI receptionist, live in 3 minutes. Win 11k credits for free →

 A transfer rule without a backup path can create dead ends.
 Good setups define what should happen if the receiving team is unavailable, such as voicemail, callback capture, or message intake.

-Best Practices for AI Receptionist Call Transfer
+Best Practices for Smoother Handoffs

 Businesses usually get the best results when they keep the transfer logic operationally simple at first.